farmdawgnation/snipper/README.md

 ## Installing

-Snipper can be installed by downloading a binary for your system from the releases page.
+Snipper can be installed by downloading a stable binary for your system from the releases page or get the latest binary by invoking `go install github.com/farmdawgnation/snipper`

 Once installed somewhere useful on your path I recommend checking out the usage instructions first:

 ```